 Creativity skills.
 Graphic designers need to take ideas and turn them into aesthetically pleasing programs.
 They need to be able to create original and unique images to make the message memorable.
 They need to be able to quickly imagine a layout that will be appealing.

 Computer skills.
-Graphic designers need to have computer skills to design their graphics, to manage a portfolio, and to communicate with clients.
+These professionals need to have computer skills to design their graphics, to manage a portfolio, and to communicate with clients.
 These skills require mastering illustrator software, learning how to effectively use a blog or design a website, and communicate through channels such as email, social media, or group management tools.

 Networking skills.
 Graphic design is a job that often demands the designer to effectively network, build relationships, and identify additional work opportunities.
-Networking with existing clients can identify new clients and new areas of work.
+Networking with existing clients can lead to identifying new clients and new areas of work.

 Time management skills.
 Graphic designers will frequently have more than one project they are working on and possibly more than one client.
 These projects will have different deadlines and time requirements.
 They must be able to effectively balance their time between various projects and produce work on a deadline.

 Reading a graphic designer job description should give some idea of the education required.
-In this case, a background in art and design, a portfolio, and program certification is a desirable background.
+In this case, a background in art and design, a portfolio, as well as a program certification is a desirable background.
 Graphic design is a field where everyone can have a portfolio that displays what they can actually do.
 It is the combination of education and portfolio that can set one graphic designer apart from their peers.

 Education & Training Requirements